A close up of groom and bride holding hands with champagne on their wedding day

 3. CHOOSE YOUR MUSIC

 With less than three months until your big day, now is the perfect time to choose your wedding music.
 Take a moment with your partner, pour yourselves a glass of wine, and create a list of your favourite songs for the wedding DJ or musicians.
 The choice is entirely yours, but we've curated some Spotify playlists for you if you need inspiration.
-You’ll also want to decide on your first dance song - and get practising so you both feel more relaxed on the day.
+You’ll also want to decide on your first dance song — and get practising those twirls so you both feel more relaxed on the day.

 4. CONFIRM ALL BOOKINGS WITH YOUR SUPPLIERS